 The Plan of Reorganization compromises all claims against and equity interests in the Debtors.
 The Plan of Reorganization will be confirmed by the Bankruptcy Court.
 The jurisdiction of the Bankruptcy Court extends to all assets of the Debtors wherever such assets may be located throughout the world.
 In addition, the Bankruptcy Court has jurisdiction over any person who has a presence in the United States or otherwise participated in the chapter 11 cases.
-The claims that are ultimately determined not to be subject to the jurisdiction of the Bankruptcy Court will not be compromised or treated by the Plan of Reorganization and will be paid or resolved by the Debtors in the ordinary course of business.
+The claims that are ultimately determined not to be subject to the jurisdiction of the Bankruptcy Court will not be compromised or treated by the Plan of Reorganization and, to the extent that they are not compromised by the Schemes of Arrangement, will be paid or resolved by the Debtors in the ordinary course of business.